SubaruSama/AES-Crpyto-Fundamentals/README.md

 # AES-Crpyto-Fundamentals
-Program to encrypt the data on a text file with AES with two modes: CBC and ECB with two size of keys> 128 and 256
+Program to encrypt the data on a text file with AES with two modes: CBC and ECB with two size of keys: 128 and 256

 # TODO
 Do a command line interface (maybe using ArgParser?
 Let's see)